About Papiro

 "I figured those books would never entertain her for 2 weeks straight, so I thought, wouldn't it be great if it was possible to create my own material?"

-From Hacking to Building
+From Hacking to Innovation

 "What I considered a 'simple' project is not straightforward at all..."